 Once upon a time there lived a very eminent king by the name of Chitraketu.
 He had many wives but no children.
-One day Maharishi Angiraj landed up in his Raj-Bhawan and with his spiritual powers he deciphered, Chitraketu was very unhappy and even desperate for a child.
-So, he decided to perform a yagya (Hindu ritual of sacrifice) to help his queen conceive and after it was over he handed over the leftovers, with the eldest queen Kritdhuti as blessings.
-And while leaving, Maharishi Angiraj said—‘Maharaj!
+One day, Maharishi Angiraj landed up in his Raj-Bhawan.
+With his spiritual powers he deciphered, Chitraketu was very unhappy and even desperate for a child.
+So, he decided to perform a yagya to help his queen conceive.
+After the yagya was over he handed over the leftovers to the eldest queen Kritdhuti as blessings and decided to leave.
+While leaving, Maharishi Angiraj said—‘Hey Rajan!
 You will soon be blessed with a son but he will be the reason for both your happiness and sorrow.’

 Maharani Kritdhuti was soon pregnant and at the opportune moment, the king was blessed with a son.
 With this Maharaj Chitraketu’s happiness knew no bounds.
-The whole kingdom was under celebrations, as after remaining issue less for such a long time Maharaj Chitraketu was finally blessed with a child.
-Therefore, his love for the new born prince was boundless and was oozing all over his persona and to be in his company he even started spending more time at the residence of his eldest queen Kritdhuti.
-And he once again started loving her immensely for having given birth to the baby boy.
-This resulted in neglect of other wives by the king, who started feeling demoralised and even jealous of the eldest queen Kritdhuti.
-Soon, the situation aggravated to such a level that they even lost their noble senses and the main reason for that was the king’s neglect because of the child.
+The whole kingdom was under celebrations, as after remaining issue less for such a long time, Maharaj Chitraketu was finally blessed with a child.
+Therefore, his love for the new born prince was boundless and was oozing all over his persona.
+Further, just to be in the company of his newly born child the king started spending more time at the residence of his eldest queen Kritdhuti.
+He once again started loving her immensely for having given birth to the baby boy.
+This resulted in the neglect of his other wives by the king himself, who now started feeling demoralised and even jealous of the eldest queen Kritdhuti.
+Soon, the situation aggravated to such a level that the younger queens lost their noble senses.
+The main reason for that was the king’s neglect because of the newly born child.

 This led to a drastic consequence when all the neglected wives of the king consented to quietly poison the child and soon he died.
-Upon realising, the mammoth tragedy that had struck them, both Maharani Kritdhuti and Maharaj Chitraketu fell unconscious, next to the body of their child like an uprooted tree.
+Upon realising, the mammoth tragedy that had struck both the king and his Maharani Kritdhuti, Maharaj Chitraketu fell unconscious, next to the body of their child like an uprooted tree.
 The entire kingdom was now in a pall of gloom.

-And, amid the cloud of sorrow and wail, two distinguished personalities arrived in the Raj Bhawan.
+When, amid the cloud of sorrow and wail, two distinguished personalities arrived in the Raj Bhawan.
 Maharishi Angiraj this time was accompanied by Devrishi Narad.
-Upon coming to know of the tragedy Maharishi said to the king—‘Rajan (king) you are a great devotee of Brahmins and God.
-So, I was happy with you and because of that I had come to you earlier, thinking I would teach you the prowess to attain God’s darshan.
-But since it was written on your face that you desperately wanted a child.
-I instead, gave you a child as a blessing.
-Now that you have suffered the tragedy of losing your son, and there isn’t a tragedy, bigger than this, you would have known by now that this world is a place, full of sadness.’
+Upon coming to know of the tragedy, Maharishi Angiraj said to the king—‘Rajan (king) you are a great devotee of Brahmins and God.
+So, I was happy with you, and because of that I had come to you earlier, thinking, I would teach you the prowess to attain God’s darshan.
+But since it was written on your face that you desperately wanted a child, I instead, gave you a child as a blessing.
+Now that you have suffered the tragedy of losing your son, and there isn’t a tragedy, bigger than this, you would have known by now, that this world is a place, filled with sadness.’

-The soul, after saying all that vanished from the scene.
+The soul, after saying all this vanished from the scene.
 King Chtiraketu’s deep affection for his son after hearing the conversation started waning.
-And after cremating him, with a fresh and sombre mind he appeared in front of Devrishi and Maharishi.
-Devrishi Narad then gave instructions to commence the prayers and the puja of Lord Shesh Narayan, and with that King Chitraketu got his darshan and soon he started on a long pursuit of spiritual knowledge and became a big scholar and was ranked as a Vidyadhar.
+After cremating him, with a fresh and sombre mind he appeared in front of Devrishi and Maharishi.
+Devrishi Narad, then gave instructions to commence the prayers and the puja of Lord Shesh Narayan, and with that, King Chitraketu got his darshan and soon he started on a long pursuit of spiritual knowledge and became a big scholar and was ranked as a Vidyadhar.

 Share if you like it